-The Special Interest Group in Gastrointestinal and Abdominal Radiologists (SIGGAR or SIGGAR1) study began in 2004 and was led by Professor Wendy Atkin (Imperial College London) and Professor Steve Halligan (University College London).
-The SIGGAR trial is also known as SIGGAR1 as it was intended that there would be more trials from this organisation, which is now known as BSGAR, British Society of Gastrointestinal and Abdominal Radiologists.
+The Special Interest Group in Gastrointestinal and Abdominal Radiologists (SIGGAR or SIGGAR1) trials began in 2004 and were led by Professor Wendy Atkin (Imperial College London) and Professor Steve Halligan (University College London).

 Our Data Protection and Privacy Notice

 This privacy notice explains your rights to your personal information, what you can expect us (the Cancer Screening and Prevention Research Group) to do with your personal data and our lawful basis for doing so.
 This notice also explains who you should contact if you have any queries or complaints about how we are processing your personal data.

 Under the 2018 General Data Protection Regulation (GDPR) and accompanying Data Protection Act (2018) ‘personal data’ is any data that can be linked to an identifiable individual (for a full definition see: Information Commissioner’s Office (ICO) website: What is Personal Data?).
 Some types of personal data, such as health data, are additionally classified as ‘special category personal data’.
 The law considers special category personal data to be more sensitive and gives it more legal protection (for more information see: ICO website: Special Category Data).
 As the Cancer Screening and Prevention Research Group processes (processing is the term used to refer to collecting, analysing and storing data) health data, much of the personal data we hold is considered to be special category personal data.